 It turns out Diego's urethra didn't rip (he was just bruised), but the vet needed to operate to make it wider so any potential bladder stones could pass through easier and with less pain.

-Michael and Clay, who had faced pricey, unexpected bills with other cats, had signed Diego up for Fetch by The Dodo pet insurance as soon as they got him.
+Michael and Clay, who had faced pricey, unexpected bills with other cats, had signed Diego up for Fetch Pet Insurance as soon as they got him.
 "That's where Fetch started to come into play," Michael said.
 "At that time, I saw many people recommending it online."

 Diego's many stressful hospital visits, and his recovery, ended up being a month-long process.
 Without pet insurance, it would have cost Clay and Michael up to $17,000 — but thanks to Fetch, they only had to pay around $2,000.